 The McClung Museum can enrich your courses by providing content for in-depth, experiential learning.
 Gallery visits can be conducted in collaboration with a member of the McClung Museum’s staff or held on your own.
 Students can do assignments from your class on their own time.
 You can even select items from one of our collections to enhance a conversation through an object study request.

-Ways that Academic Programs can support you:
+Academic Programs can support your class.

 Please note that a request to reserve a gallery or have museum staff involved with your class should be made at least two weeks beforehand.
 Object study requests must be made at least four weeks in advance.
 Once the form is submitted, we will contact you for accommodations and planning.
 Scheduling is not guaranteed until confirmed.
 Museum staff will not host a class in the absence of the instructor.

 How do faculty members feel about using Academic Programs?